1956 Princeton Tigers football team

-The 1956 Princeton Tigers football team was an American football team that represented Princeton University as a member of the Ivy League during the 1956 NCAA University Division football season.
+The 1956 Princeton Tigers football team was an American football team that represented Princeton University as a member of the Ivy League during the 1956 college football season.

 In their 12th and final year under head coach Charlie Caldwell, the Tigers compiled a 7–2 record and outscored opponents 237 to 135.
 Michael E. Bowman was the team captain.

-After starting the year 7–0, Princeton briefly appeared as No. 20 in the AP Poll, but only remained ranked for one week.
+After starting the year 7–0, Princeton briefly appeared as No. 20 in the AP poll, but only remained ranked for one week.